meyirzzhan/aml_final_project/README.md

 jupyter notebook yolov8_for_sign_detection.ipynb **YOLOV8**
 jupyter notebook webcam_test_signs.ipynb **TESTING YOLOV8 with webcam**

+for using  **webcam_test_signs.ipynb** run Yolov8 and get best.onnx model!
+Make sure the file path is correct!

 #Metrics
 In this project, we use the following metrics to evaluate the performance of the models: